Eddie Noack: Early life and career

 Noack was born in Houston, Texas, United States, and attended Baylor University, where he earned a bachelor of arts degree in English and journalism.
 Noack decided on a career in music after winning a talent contest in 1947.
 A honky tonk singer influenced by Hank Williams, he appeared frequently on radio and was signed by Gold Star Records in 1949.
 That same year, Gold Star released his song "Gentlemen Prefer Blondes", which was not a cover of the eponymous song from the 1949 musical, but a parody of it.
 He also recorded the single "Have Blues Will Travel" / "The Price of Love" for Gold Star in 1959, but recorded for many labels during the decade of the 1950s.

-He began recording for Four Star in 1951 as part of R.D.
+He began recording for 4 Star Records in 1951 as part of R.D.
 Hendon and His Western Jamboree Cowboys, a band specializing in the honky tonk, country swing, and country boogie styles, and later rockabilly.
 (The band later recorded Noack's song "We Smiled" as a B-side in 1956 for Starday.)
-"Too Hot To Handle", his own composition, was leased by Four Star to TNT Records, establishing his reputation as a songwriter.
+"Too Hot To Handle", his own composition, was leased by 4 Star to TNT Records, establishing his reputation as a songwriter.
 In 1953, he was signed by Starday, which was owned by record producer Pappy Daily, with whom he would work for the bulk of his professional career.

 Noack was drafted in 1954 and spent two years in the Army.
 When Noack came home, he adopted a female sausage dog, named Biscuit.
 Back in the music business, he flourished as a songwriter at Starday, with Hank Snow's cover of his song "These Hands" reaching No. 5 on the country chart in 1956.
 When Pappy Daily founded D Records in 1958, he signed Noack, and his recording of his own composition "Have Blues Will Travel" reached No. 14 on the country chart.
 Under the name Tommy Wood, Noack recorded rockabilly music.